thiagoschnell/afterexecute/README.md

         return this;
     }

-Create the class, in this example our class is MyClass
+To Create a new MyClass

         MyClass myClass = new MyClass(MainActivity.this);

-Choose Sync Callback or Async Callback as you need
+Then choose Sync Callback or Async Callback as you need

-                //Async callback
+                //Sync callback
                 LiveMethodObserver.AfterExecuteSync afterExecuteSync = new LiveMethodObserver.AfterExecuteSync(){
                     @Override
                     public void onExecuteTask(LiveMethodObserver.PostExecute postExecute, int pos) {